 Modern humans came on the scene about 50,000 years ago, enjoying an omnivorous hunter-gatherer type diet, what I call the authentic Paleo diet.
 In this dietary approach, our ancestors ate animals like meat, fish, reptiles and insects (and all their parts, too, like organs, marrow, cartilage, etc), eggs, honey, roots and tubers, leaves, flowers and stems (translation: vegetables), nuts and seeds, wild fruits (such as they were…).

 About 10,000 years ago, the world figured out how to grow food and agriculture was born.
 We moved from the Paleolithic age to the Neolithic age.
 The advantages of agriculture were many, but the most important was that planting and farming gave us a relatively reliable source of food so communities could thrive thereby guaranteeing the development of civilization.

 However, many proponents of the modern Paleo approach believe that changing from the hunter-gatherer mode of sustenance to a diet richer in cereal grains gave rise to our modern epidemics of obesity, diabetes and heart disease.
 The main tenet of Paleo eating is that our ancestors were robust and healthy, living about as long as we do now (unless dying in accidents or from infectious diseases).

-In truth, our Paleo ancestors were more vegetarian and carnivore and most likely ate about 3-4 times the veggies we modern humans eat, so I will give them that one.
+In truth, our Paleo ancestors were more vegetarian than carnivore and most likely ate about 3-4 times the veggies we modern humans eat, so I will give them that one.
 They also likely ate more fiber, protein, omega-3 fatty acids, vitamins and minerals and less sodium.